New Zealand Shipping On - Line Comments 1999

 Editors footnote:

-Lord Vestey who owned the Weddell supermarket chain in the UK, was the owner of NZSC up until 1990.
+Lord Vestey who owned the Weddell supermarket chain in the UK, was the owner of NZSC up

 Vestey shipping portfolio at the time contained Blue Star & A.C.T.A shipping line.